 When you first get a credit card, you may have landed yourself with a very high-interest rate.
 A high-interest rate is a great way to find yourself carrying a balance that just keeps growing.
 Lowering your interest rate can help you break the cycle, but getting a lower credit card interest rate from the credit card issuer can be a challenger.
-Now that you know better you want to find a way to lower that interest rate and save money for your family.
+When it comes to getting personal line of credit or anything that can help with managing your finances a lot better, having good credit will make everything so much easier.
+With this being said, you just never know, as everyone’s situation is different.
+It is important to know your credit score, as this way, you’ll be able to find a way to lower that interest rate and save money for your family.

 How to Lower Your Credit Card Interest Rate:

 1. Shop Around.

 Your goal should be to keep your current card because of the older the account on record the better the effect on your credit report.
 That said take some time to shop around and see what other cards are offering people with a similar credit score.
 Armed with this knowledge you have something to negotiate with, while you improve your chances to lower your interest, better your credit score and apply for loans.

 2. Call Customer Service.

 Dive right in.
 Once you know what the competition is charging, and your current credit score, spend some time on the phone with customer service.
 (Call the number on the back of your card.)